 MCP Server

-The server is an API consumer, not an engrava extension: it wraps engrava’s public async API and speaks MCP over stdio.
-Think of it as a sibling of the CLI that talks to MCP clients instead of a terminal.
+it as a sibling of the CLI that talks to MCP clients instead of a terminal.

 Install

-pip install "engrava[mcp]"
+pip install engrava-mcp

-do not run.
+the server they do not run.

 Run